 YSL is a New York area-wide Organization.
 We have several athletic, academic, counseling, and college scholarship placement programs in place for our mostly economically disadvantaged inner-city youngsters.
 We operate under the umbrella term: delinquency prevention program.
 However, we are an on-going Program, and thus do not have any "new" programs.
 Having said that, we keep improving our programs, both qualitatively and quantitatively, in order to be as relevant as possible to our youth enrollment, and to be the best we can be at what we do.

-The last several years (post 9/11), our fundraising (letter and proposal writing) is typically in the $100,000 - $125,000 range.
-In 2015, due to increased costs with our ballfields expenses, our goal is to raise a minimum of $150,00, with a goal of $200,000.
-This hoped for increase is predicated upon more effective fundraising research, and in increased soliciting of support from YSL Alumni.
-In addition, YSL has taken over the maintenance of the Kings County American Legion ballfields, in Brooklyn, and is holding a separate fundraiser for these ballfields in November.
-This year, building up the ballfields, normal maintenance, and buying new equipment.
+The last several years, our fundraising (letter and proposal writing) has averaged in the $125,000 - $175,000 range.
+In 2017, due to increased costs with our ballfield expenses, our goal is to raise a minimum of $200,000, with a goal of $250,000.
+This hope for increase is predicated upon more effective fundraising research, and an increased soliciting of support from YSL Alumni.
+In addition, YSL has taken over the maintenance of the Kings County American Legion ballfields, in Brooklyn.
+This year, expenses include continuing to expand the ballfields by building a new tee-ball field (our 7th field to be), normal maintenance costs, repairing fences, and buying new field equipment.

 I take time out from my so busy life to thank the Zitters for everything that they have done for me and for the rest of the gang that came thru the YSL program.
 I send my condolences to Mel and his family for the passing of Mr. and Mrs. Zitter.
 Mel, has always been hard on us and expected perfection at all times.
 Because of that, a lot of former players don't know how to express their gratitude towards him.
 I know that the Manny Ramirez, Alex Arias, and Shawon Dunstons of the world go every day thinking how those long hours in Ditmas JHS helped them become the citizens that they are today.
 Like the late Jim Valvano always said," don't give up, don't ever give up!"
 Thank you, Mel, for teaching me not to give up when I could have easily done so. .